 - Online identities

-SVPs must also update their information every time they move or legally change their name.
+SVPs must also update their information with the sheriff’s office every time they move or legally change their name.
 Even SVPs living in trailers or motor homes must update their information whenever they change location.
 And SVPs who attend or work at a college must re-register every time they: